 3. Renewables save money

 Using renewable energy can help you save money long term.
 Not only will you save on maintenance costs, but on operating costs as well.
 When you’re using a technology that generates power from the sun, wind, steam, or natural processes, you don’t have to pay to refuel.
 The amount of money you will save using renewable energy can vary depending on a number of factors, including the technology itself.
-In most cases, transitioning to renewable energy means anywhere from hundreds to thousands of dollars in savings.
+In most cases, transitioning to renewable energy means anywhere from hundreds to thousands of dollars in savings—find out how much you can save by switching to solar energy.

-Renewable energy generation sources emit little to no greenhouse gases or pollutants into the air.
+Renewable energy generation sources lead to low to zero greenhouse gas emissions compared to traditional fuel sources like natural gas.
 This means a smaller carbon footprint and an overall positive impact on the natural environment.
-During the combustion process, fossil fuels emit high amounts of greenhouse gases, which have been proven to exacerbate the rise of global temperatures and frequency of extreme weather events.
+During the combustion process, fossil fuels emit high amounts of greenhouse gases, which have been proven to exacerbate climate change, which in turn causes rising global temperatures and higher frequencies of extreme weather events.

 The use of fossil fuels not only emits greenhouse gases but other harmful pollutants as well that lead to respiratory and cardiac health issues.
 With renewable energy, you’re helping decrease the prevalence of these pollutants and contributing to an overall healthier atmosphere.